simontran9/refs/conts-and-algos/algorithms/sorting.md

 ## Problem

-### Description

-Given an array of elements, `array`, sort it in non-decreasing order.
+Given an array of elements, `array`, sort it in ascending order.

-### Input

-An array of elements, `array`.

-### Output

-- If the sorting is in-place, return nothing, but rather, the original array should be modified so that its elements are sorted in non-decreasing order.
-- If the sorting is not in-place, return a new array that is a sorted version of original array, leaving the original unchanged.

 ## Bubble sort